 Do you have additional questions about how your credit score can affect your auto loan eligibility?
 Contact us to learn more about “in-house” financing or our buy here, pay here benefits.
-We can help you get the best possible rates and terms, so you can drive home to Mesa or Surprise in a new-to-you car!
+We can help you get the best possible rates and terms at the end of the used car buying process, so you can drive home to Mesa or Surprise in a new-to-you car!

 More from Cactus Jack's Auto